bowenliang123/dify-plugin-random/README.md

       or [lowercase](https://docs.python.org/3/library/string.html#string.ascii_lowercase) alphabets.
     - `include_numbers`: Whether to include [numbers](https://docs.python.org/3/library/string.html#string.digits)
     - `include_punctuation`: Whether to include punctuation characters from `!"#$%&'()*+,-./:;<=>?@[\]^_``{|}~`
+    - `string_count`: Number of random strings to generate
 - Output: eg. `TSUWUBoOIu4bZja7mdjTkKteaKVrhz` for requested length of 30.

 ### Random Number:

 - Generate a random number in the given range of [ lower_bound, upper bound ] .
+- Input:
+    - `lower_bound` and `upper_bound`: The range of random number to generate.
+Either integer or float is accepted.
+    - `num_count`: Number of random numbers to generate
 - Output: If the digits is set to 0, an integer will be generated.

   <img src="./_assets/img1.png" width="400px" >